 - 2.2.1 The principal legislation regulating air quality in Hong Kong is the Air Pollution Control Ordinance (APCO) (Cap.
 311).
-The Air Pollution Control Ordinance (APCO) and its subsidiary regulations provide the statutory control on air pollutants from a variety of sources.
-The APCO makes provision for abating, prohibiting and controlling emissions of any solid, particulate, liquid, vapour, objectionable odours or gaseous substances into the atmosphere.
-The whole of the HKSAR has been covered by Air Control Zones. - 2.2.2 The APCO specifies Air Quality Objectives (AQOs), which are statutory limits for a number of pollutants, and the maximum number of times that they may be exceeded in a year for specified averaging periods.
-The Air Pollution Control (Amendment) Ordinance 2021 has come into operation since 1 January 2022 to tighten three AQOs for daily SO2, daily and annual FSP.
-The prevailing AQOs is shown in Table 2.1.
+Air Quality Objectives (AQOs) are set for the whole of Hong Kong, which specify the statutory limits for various criteria pollutants and the maximum number of exceedance allowed over a specified period of time. - 2.2.2 The APCO specifies AQOs, which are statutory limits for a number of pollutants, and the maximum number of times that they may be exceeded in a year for specified averaging periods.
+According to the Air Pollution Control (Amendment) Bill 2024, the new set of AQOs are adopted in the assessment which are shown in Table 2.1.